 The body needs the spine to stay upright, bend, move, twist, and turn to function properly.
 The spine is an S-shaped curve structure protected by ligaments, soft tissues, the spinal cord, and muscle tissue if the back gets injured.
-When the body gets injured, or a back muscle is pulled, it can affect the spine and cause the individual to be in pain.
+When the body gets injured, or back muscle is pulled, it can affect the spine and cause the individual to be in pain.
 Many individuals will experience some back pain that can affect their daily activity and try to find relief for their back pain.
 Some therapeutic treatments can help relieve back pain and help decompress the spine to cause instant relief.
 This article will look at what causes chronic low back pain, why it is expensive, and how efficient spinal decompression therapy is for chronic low back pain.
 By referring patients to qualified and skilled providers specializing in spinal decompression therapy.
 To that end, and when appropriate, we advise our patients to refer to our associated medical providers based on their examination.
 We find that education is the key to asking valuable questions to our providers.
 Dr. Alex Jimenez DC provides this information as an educational service only.
 Disclaimer

 Can my insurance cover it?
 Yes, it may.
 If you are uncertain, here is the link to all the insurance providers we cover.
 If you have any questions, please call Dr. Jimenez at 915-850-0900.

 Since the spine is an S-shaped curve protected by joints, ligaments, nerves, and muscles, its primary function is to provide the body with the support, strength, and flexibility it needs to move and function.
 Research studies have found that the low back supports the upper body’s weight, and when there is an injury to the muscles, ligaments, joints, or spinal disc, it can cause minor to severe pain to the back.
-When there is a significant overlap of nerves, it causes some difficulty for the brain to sense where the pain originates accurately.
+When there is significant overlap of nerves, it causes some difficulty for the brain to sense where the pain originates accurately.
 Other research studies have found that back pain is common due to soft tissue injury and mechanical issues that can cause low back pain to be chronic.
 Some of the factors that can cause chronic low back pain include:

 Since chronic low back pain is an expensive benign condition in most industrialized countries, it is often one of the most frequent reasons for many individuals to visit their primary care physicians.
 This will allow them to take time off from work due to sickness or short-term disability and hospital admission and surgery.
 Research studies have stated that chronic low back pain can range from mild to severe, making it difficult for individuals to do everyday activities.
 About one-third to two-thirds of adults will suffer from low back pain at some time, and the prevalence of low back pain increases with age, and women are affected more often than men.